 Source: Australian Bureau of Statistics

 Farms in the table above are classified according to the activities that generate most of their value of production.
-Horse farms (24 farms) were the most common, accounting for 46 per cent of all farms in the Newcastle and Lake Macquarie region, and 2 per cent of all horse farms in New South Wales.
+Beef cattle farms (10 farms) were the most common, accounting for 34 per cent of all farms in the Newcastle and Lake Macquarie region, and less than 1 per cent of all beef cattle farms in New South Wales.

 Farm financial performance